Estimated reading time: 21 minutes

 If the delivery address in the first order differs , you should also pay attention, just as with deliveries to packing stations.

-Mail addresses with many digits or random combinations of letters are often created automatically (e.g. by a bot).
-And if the order has arrived in the deep hours of the night ... you'd better call afterwards.
-That can also be customer service. 🙂
+Mail addresses with many digits or random letter combinations are often created automatically (e.g. by a bot).
+Or even by a person who does not care about the statement of a mail address.
+And if the order arrives in the deep hours of the night... better make a phone call afterwards.
+After all, that can be customer service 🙂

 In the case of existing customers, the notes on the extension of the payment term (as described above) and and fictitious complaints are an indicator.
-The last point is automatically expressed in the overdrawn payment lines shown above - very practical!
+Whereas the last point is automatically expressed in the above-mentioned exaggerated payment lines - very convenient!
+Bogus complaints work like complaints, only that they are unjustified.
+They are only to hide payment delays.

 Previously unusual partial payments or changes to bank details are another indication that should be kept in mind.